Strategic Learning and the Topology of Social Networks: Introduction

 The study of {\em agreement} (rather than learning) on social networks is also related to our work, and in fact we make crucial use of the work of Rosenberg, Solan and Vieille~\cite{rosenberg2009informational}, who prove an agreement result for a large class of games with informational externalities played on social networks.
-This is a field of study founded by Aumann's ``Agreeing to disagree'' paper~\cite{aumann1976agreeing} and elaborated on by Sebenius and Geanakoplos~\cite{sebenius1983don}, McKelvey and Page~\cite{mckelvey1986common}, Parikh and Krasucki~\cite{parikh1990communication}, Gale and Kariv~\cite{GaleKariv:03}, M{\'e}nager~\cite{menager2006consensus} and Mueller-Frank~\cite{mueller2010general}, to name a few.
+This is a field of study founded by Aumann's ``Agreeing to disagree'' paper~\cite{aumann1976agreeing}, and elaborated on by Sebenius and Geanakoplos~\cite{sebenius1983don}, McKelvey and Page~\cite{mckelvey1986common}, Parikh and Krasucki~\cite{parikh1990communication}, Gale and Kariv~\cite{GaleKariv:03}, M{\'e}nager~\cite{menager2006consensus} and recently Mueller-Frank~\cite{mueller2010general}, to name a few.
 The moral of this research is that, by-and-large, rational agents eventually reach consensus, even in strategic settings.
-Indeed, the fact that agents eventually agree is a condition for learning, since otherwise it is impossible that all converge to the same action.
-We elaborate on the work of~\cite{rosenberg2009informational} and show that when private signals are non-atomic then, asymptotically, agents agree on best responses.
+We elaborate on the work of Rosenberg, Solan and Vieille~\cite{rosenberg2009informational} and show that when private signals are non-atomic then, asymptotically, agents agree on best responses (Theorem~\ref{thm:agreement}).
+This agreement result is an important ingredient of our main learning result (Theorem~\ref{thm:learning-finite-intro}).

 Another strain of related literature is that of {\em herd behavior}, started by Banerjee~\cite{Banerjee:92} and Bikhchandani, Hirshleifer and Welch~\cite{BichHirshWelch:92}, with significant generalizations and further analysis by Smith and S{\o}rensen~\cite{smith2000pathological}, Acemoglu, Dahleh, Lobel and Ozdaglar~\cite{AcemMuntDahlLobelOzd:08} and recently Lobel and Sadler~\cite{lobel2012social}.
-Here, the state of the world and private signals are as in our model, and agents are rational.
-However, in these models agents act sequentially rather than repeatedly, and so no non-trivial strategic behavior arises.
+Here, the state of nature and private signals are as in our model, and agents are rational.
+However, in these models agents act sequentially rather than repeatedly.
+The same informational framework is also shared by models of committee behavior and committee mechanism design (cf.\ Laslier and Weibull~\cite{laslier2008committee}, Glazer and Rubinstein~\cite{glazer1998motives}).

-In Section~\ref{sec:model} we define out model formally and state our results.
-In Section~\ref{sec:proofs} we prove our results, and in Section~\ref{sec:examples} we provide examples of non-learning.